MatiasCaraballo/Auth/README.md

 ## 🔐 Features
 - Endpoints from **Microsoft Identity**.
-- Logout
-- RegisterUserRole

-  New endpoints:
+- New endpoints:
-  `/RegisterUserRole`| POST   | Register user and assign role (admin or client) `/Logout` | POST   | Closes the current user session
+  `/RegisterUserRole`| POST   | Register user and assign role (admin or client) `/Logout` | POST   | Closes the current user session `/LoginJWT` | POST   | User login, passing the user ID as a claim

  # Important!
 To run the APIRESTful :
  Open the appsettings.Development.json file and make sure it includes the following sections